rdsea/sys4bigml/tutorials/hisllmintegration/README.md

-# Hands-on Tutorial: Fundamental Design and Integration of LLM Workflows and Agentic AI in a Hybrid Intelligence System
+# Hands-on Tutorial: Fundamental Design and Integration of LLM Agent in Hybrid Intelligence System

 ## Study goal
 The purpose of this hands-on tutorial is to learn:
-- Designing the integration layer that turns an LLM into a dependable software component: structured outputs (parse → validate → retry), tool use with a controlled dispatcher, workflow patterns (routing, parallelization), and an agentic loop with a human approval gate.
+- Designing the integration layer that turns an LLM agent into a dependable software component.

 - Composing these patterns into a Hybrid Intelligence Software system with LLMs (HIS-LLM), where humans, an LLM agent, and software services collaborate on one task across an edge–cloud continuum and observing the result end-to-end (traces, metrics, LLM interaction logs).

-- Reasoning about what the integration *costs*: the security and performance risks a model brings into the system, the side effects of wiring it to tools, humans and services, the mechanisms that manage each risk and, honestly, which *guarantees remain and which never existed*.
+- Reasoning about what the integration *costs*: the security and performance risks a model brings into the system, the side effects of wiring it to tools, humans and services, the mechanisms that manage each risk.

-- Treating the observability setup itself as changeable software: where the interaction taxonomy, the metrics and the pipeline are defined, and how to swap or extend each without breaking the consumers downstream.
+- Treating the observability setup itself as changeable software: where the interaction taxonomy, the metrics and the pipeline are defined, and how to swap or extend.

 !!!
 An LLM consumes text and produces text; nothing about the return value is guaranteed.
 Even when a call returns HTTP 200 in 800 ms, the payload can be prose-wrapped JSON, a missing field, a label outside the vocabulary you asked for, or a call to a tool that does not exist.
-Every design decision in this tutorial follows from treating model output as **untrusted input**: the model suggests, your code decides what becomes real.
+Every design decision in this tutorial follows from treating model output as **untrusted input**: the model suggests, your code decides what to use.
 Observability then makes those decisions inspectable: every model call, tool dispatch, retry and human decision in this tutorial is a span you need to observe to understand the system's behavior.

 ## Prerequisite
 * [Docker](https://docs.docker.com/get-docker/)
-* [Ollama](https://ollama.com/) — *optional*, for real local LLM inference.
-Without it, the stack runs on a built-in deterministic **mock LLM** that has the failure surface of a real one, so the whole tutorial works with zero setup and every run is reproducible.
+* [Ollama](https://ollama.com/), for real local LLM inference.

 ## Scenario: Search-and-Rescue Mission Planning in HIS-LLM
 A disaster area is divided into six sectors (A1–B3), covered by three drones with on-board detectors.
 An LLM agent must deliver a **victim map** that a panel of human experts signs off on before it reaches rescuers.
 The HIS-LLM workflow illustrates a multi-continuum architecture, where computation and decision-making occur across:

 1. **AI (Cloud):**
     - LLM agent (`agent_service`) → coordinates reasoning: summarizes sector evidence, triages field reports, builds the victim map, reacts to human feedback.
-    - The LLM backend is either a local Ollama model or the deterministic mock (`agent_service/llm.py`).
+    - The LLM backend is a local Ollama model (`agent_service/llm.py`).

     **How we emulate the multi-continuum:**
     - The `agent_service` runs in the cloud (simulated by a local Docker container) and reaches the edge only through REST tools.